First Aid at Tudor Primary

 Dealing with Minor Injuries

-In March 2018, the school has received an update to the training for ensuring high quality first aid.
+In February 2021, the school received an update to the training for ensuring high quality first aid.
 All members of the staff team attended and we look forward to maintaining the high standards of care for everyone who comes to Tudor each day- children and adults alike.
 The training delivered was delivered by Stuart Gray of Paramedic Rescue Services.
 As well as being a member of the college of Paramedics, he is an active front line paramedic in London.

 Current advice is that ice packs are not required when dealing with a bumped head.
 Going forward, Tudor Primary will not be giving children ice packs for such injuries.
 If staff believe that a bumped head requires additional monitoring, the child will be given a green wristband so that adults (including parents) coming into contact with the child later in the day are aware of what has happened.
 You will not be called unless the staff have additional concerns for your child’s wellbeing.
-(More info on website- Medical Care/ First Aid.)
+All head bumps are recorded on our accident forms.

 On the extremely rare occasions that children receive a splinter, staff will encourage the child to remove it themselves.
 It will not be covered with a plaster.